Cloud Performance Monitor

 • Site-to-Site VPN: Each VPN refers to a connection between a VPC and your own on-premises network.

-• Dotted grey lines: Links from VPCs without active agents.
+Links from VPCs without an active agent.

 Create Path Health Test